WHY BUYERS LEAVE VERKADA

 One-size pricing

-Mid-market and enterprise pay the same per-camera economics that scale-tested at large customers.
-SMB integrators routinely price out before the demo finishes.
+Mid-market and enterprise pay the same per-camera economics built around large customers.
+Small-business installers routinely get priced out before the demo finishes.

 VERKADA vs TETHERX